Skip to contents

 idents.gap

 Numeric.
-The gap between the identities slices.
+The gap between the identity slices.

 features.gap